marcusgia2505/classEx_doc/docs/Elements.rst

 Program code
 ~~~~~~~~~~~~

-Program snippets can be implemented to calculate results for each subjects.
-For further information see :ref:`Programming:Programming`.
+Program snippets can be implemented to calculate results for each subject.
+For further information, see :ref:`Programming:Programming`.

 .. image:: _static/program.png
 .. role:: php(code)